 The Sagan Academic Resource Center (ARC) staff provides assistance at no charge to all students--under-prepared students as well as high-achieving students--who want to enhance skills, improve study habits, increase knowledge, build confidence, and earn higher grades.
-Go to the Sagan Academic Resource Center website to learn about scheduling appointments and the available resources and support in these areas: Writing, Quantitative Skills, Academic Skills, and Disability Services.
+Go to the Sagan Academic Resource Center website to learn about scheduling appointments and the available resources and support in these areas: Writing, Quantitative Skills, Academic Skills, and Accessibility Services.

 In addition, Peer Tutoring services are offered for 100- and some 200-level courses in the following subject areas: ASTR, BIOL, CHEM, CS, ECON, MATH, MFL, PHYS, and PSYC.
 Go to the Departmental Tutoring website to access the semester tutoring schedule for information about tutoring times, days, and locations